balena-io/docs/pages/learn/develop/multicontainer.md

 The multicontainer functionality provided by {{ $names.company.lower }} is built around the **[Docker Compose][docker-compose]** file format.
 The {{ $names.company.lower }} device supervisor implements a subset of the [Compose v2.1 feature set][compose-features].
 You can find a full list of supported and known unsupported features in our [device supervisor reference docs][compose-support].

-At the root of your multicontainer fleet, you'll use a `docker-compose.yml` file to specify the configuration of your containers.
+At the root of your multicontainer release, you'll use a `docker-compose.yml` file to specify the configuration of your containers.
 The `docker-compose.yml` defines the services you'll be building, as well as how the services interact with each other and the host OS.

-Here's an example `docker-compose.yml` for a [simple multicontainer fleet][simple-app], composed of a static site server, a websocket server, and a proxy:
+Here's an example `docker-compose.yml` for a [simple multicontainer release][simple-app], composed of a static site server, a websocket server, and a proxy:

 ```yaml
 version: '2'